 - Baking, cakes, biscuits, pastries – all baking is an unhealthy combination of processed high-carb, high-sugar, and high unhealthy fats.
 Learn to banish the beige.

-4: How To Start Low-Carb Kids – encouraging kids to eat vegetables
+4: How to encourage picky kids to eat vegetables

 There is absolutely NO deprivation when feeding low-carb kids.
-You can begin by making their favourite recipes, just healthy low-carb versions.
+You can begin by making their favorite recipes, just healthy low-carb versions.

-- Chicken nuggets (gluten and grain free, the easy way)
+- Bacon-wrapped low-carb chicken nuggets (gluten and grain-free, the easy way)

 You'll need help and inspiration for making healthy lunch boxes every day.
 Take a look at my Low-Carb Lunchbox eBook

-Are you confused with what to make for school lunches?
+Are you confused about what to make for school lunches?
 Do you dread the morning lunch-box routine?
 Would you like simple ideas to pack healthy lunch-box and snack ideas?

 This isn’t about doing more, it’s about doing things DIFFERENTLY!!

-“Low-Carb Lunches” is perfect for those who just want to cut back on the junk.
-We focus on low-carb foods from nutrient-dense sources such as vegetables, nuts, seeds and low-sugar fruit.
+“Low-Carb Lunches” is perfect for those who just want to cut back on junk.
+We focus on low-carb foods from nutrient-dense sources such as vegetables, nuts, seeds, and low-sugar fruit.

-All my recipes have no added sugars, grain-free, gluten-free and low-carb.
+All my recipes have no added sugars, are grain-free, gluten-free, and low-carb.
 I use basic ingredients and the recipes are perfect for beginners.

 7: How To Start Low-Carb Kids - the lunch boxes I pack every day